Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Experiments and System Demonstration

-\begin{tightlist} \item \textit{Berry1}: ``put the strawberry onto the light-grey region at the center of the table''.
-The optimal solution to this task requires a sequence of 2 skills. \item \textit{Citrus}: ``pack the citrus fruit onto the plate''.
-The optimal solution to this task requires a sequence of 4 skills. \item \textit{Berry2}: Same as \textit{Berry1}, but requires moving an obstacle out of the way of the light-grey region.
-The optimal solution to this task requires a sequence of 4 skills. \item \textit{BerryCook}: ``Cook the strawberry by putting it in the pan, then finally simply place it in the bowl.
-The strawberry should only be in the bowl at the end!''.
-The optimal solution to this task requires a sequence of 4 skills. \item \textit{FruitSort}: ``Put all the fruit to the left of the line bisecting the table''.
-The optimal solution to this task requires a sequence of 6 skills. \item \textit{Coffee}: ``I want to pour some coffee into the cup; can you set up the cup on the table so I can do this properly?'' (requires reorienting the cup so that it is placed `right-side-up' on the table).
-The optimal solution to this task requires a sequence of2 skills. \item \textit{Mug1}: ``Setup the mug so it's upright, then put whatever object that fits inside of it''.
-The optimal solution to this task requires a sequence of 4 skills. \item \textit{Mug2}: ``Place cutlery inside the mug and then place the mug itself on the table near the condiment'' (the mug's opening is obstructed by a large orange, which must be moved out of the way).
-The optimal solution to this task requires a sequence of 8 skills. \item \textit{Mug3}: Same as \textit{CutleryInMug2}, except in the initial state the mug is not obstructed by an orange, but rather has a ball stuck inside it.
-This must be removed by `pouring' it out of the cup itself).
-The optimal solution to this task requires a sequence of 8 skills. \item \textit{SoupPour}: ``Serve the fruits on the white mat (make sure the peach is to the right of the apple'' and pour soup into the red container''.
-The white mat is originally obstructed by the soup can as well as a spam can, which must be moved out of the way to successfully place the fruits.
-The optimal solution requires a sequence of 10 skills. \end{tightlist}
+\textbf{Tasks.} We evaluate on ten open-world manipulation tasks, spanning a variety of skills including obstacle removal, sorting, reorientation, insertion, and pouring.
+All tasks implemented in the RAVENS-YCB environment on a UR5 arm, adapted from prior work~\cite{curtis2024trustproc3ssolvinglonghorizon,zeng2020transporter} (see Appendix~\ref{appendix:ravens-details}). \begin{tightlist} \item \textit{Berry1}: ``put the strawberry onto the light-grey region at the center of the table''. \item \textit{Citrus}: ``pack the citrus fruit onto the plate''. \item \textit{Berry2}: Same as \textit{Berry1}, but requires moving an obstacle out of the way of the light-grey region. \item \textit{BerryCook}: ``Cook the strawberry by putting it in the pan, then finally simply place it in the bowl.
+The strawberry should only be in the bowl at the end!''. \item \textit{FruitSort}: ``Put all the fruit to the left of the line bisecting the table''. \item \textit{Coffee}: ``I want to pour some coffee into the cup; can you set up the cup on the table so I can do this properly?'' (requires reorienting the cup so that it is placed `right-side-up' on the table). \item \textit{Mug1}: ``Setup the mug so it's upright, then put whatever object that fits inside of it''. \item \textit{Mug2}: ``Place cutlery inside the mug and then place the mug itself on the table near the condiment'' (the mug's opening is obstructed by a large orange, which must be moved out of the way). \item \textit{Mug3}: Same as \textit{CutleryInMug2}, except that in the initial state, the mug is unobstructed by an orange but instead contains a ball, which must be removed by 'pouring' it out. \item \textit{SoupPour}: ``Serve the fruits on the white mat (make sure the peach is to the right of the apple'' and pour soup into the red container''.
+The white mat is originally obstructed by the soup can as well as a spam can, which must be moved out of the way to successfully place the fruits. \end{tightlist}